enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/misc.md

 <|page-title@lavender:book_components|title=Note: Bars|>Spells can display arbitrary values on the caster's screen as bars.

-Bars are identified by an id number and can be overwritten at any time by using the same id again.
+Bars are identified by a number and can be overwritten at any time by using the same number again.
-Bars are randomly colored based on their id.
-The same id will always display as the same color.
+Bars are randomly colored based on their identifier.
+The same identifier will always display as the same color.

 ;;;;;